 In the Timetable a section code is associated with a course code to indicate when the course is offered: F= Fall session or first subsession of the Summer Session.
 S = Winter session or second subsession of the Summer Session.

 Students may not repeat any course in which they have obtained a mark of 50% or higher.
 There are no provisions to “upgrade” a mark.
 All courses taken, except those officially dropped, remain on the record.

-In order to graduate, students must use the Student Web Service to request graduation or notify the Professional & International Programs Office in writing when they plan to complete the requirements of their program.
+In order to graduate, students must use ACORN to request graduation when they plan to complete the requirements of their program.
 Check the Sessional Dates section of this Calendar for deadlines.
 There is a charge for late requests.

 Applicants may request consideration for transfer credit for courses completed through previous post-secondary academic programs.
 You may request one half credit (one course) of the program in transfer credits.
 Regulations concerning transfer credits should be discussed with a Program Advisor.
 Students requesting transfer credits from institutions other than the University of Toronto must submit copies of calendar course descriptions for evaluation.
 Courses accepted for transfer credit are not calculated in the student’s Grade Point Average.

-TESOL students may not enroll in Faculty of Arts and Science courses without prior permission from the Professional & International Programs office.
-The exception to this is LIN200H, in which all TESOL students are permitted to enrol (space permitting).
-Students who enroll in Arts and Science courses without the proper authorization may be withdrawn from their courses and charged the appropriate fees according to the Fees Schedule for the date on which they were withdrawn.
+TESOL students may not enrol in Faculty of Arts and Science courses.
+Students who enrol in Arts and Science courses will be withdrawn from the course and charged the appropriate fees according to the Fees Schedule for the date on which they were withdrawn.
 Former (or current) U of T Faculty of Arts and Science students who wish to enrol in courses outside of the TESOL program should visit their former college registrar’s office for details on registering as a previous Arts and Science student.